Chatham, Massachusetts: Government

 Chatham is represented in the Massachusetts House of Representatives as a part of the Fourth Barnstable district, which includes (with the exception of Brewster) all the towns east and north of Harwich on the Cape.
 The town is represented in the Massachusetts Senate as a part of the Cape and Islands District, which includes all of Cape Cod, Martha's Vineyard, and Nantucket except the towns of Bourne, Falmouth, Sandwich, and a portion of Barnstable.

 The Chatham Police Department is the primary law enforcement agency that services the town.
-The Police Department is staffed for 24-hour patrol and is a member of the Cape Cod Regional Law Enforcement Council.
-The Police station was recently constructed in 2012, and is located on George Ryder Road, across the street from the Chatham Municipal Airport.
+It is staffed for 24-hour patrol and is a member of the Cape Cod Regional Law Enforcement Council.
+The Police station was recently constructed in 2012 and is located on George Ryder Road, across the street from the Chatham Municipal Airport.
 Troopers from the Massachusetts State Police Troop D Yarmouth barracks provide secondary law enforcement services to the town.

-The Chatham Fire/Rescue Department is a 24-hour, fully staffed fire department, that provides fire and medical services to the town.
-The new fire station was constructed in 2016, and is located on Depot Road, across the street from Veteran's Field.
+The Chatham Fire/Rescue Department is a 24-hour, fully staffed fire department that provides fire and medical services to the town.
+The new fire station was constructed in 2016 and is located on Depot Road, across the street from Veteran's Field.
 Prior to 2012, the fire and police stations were attached and sat on the Depot Road site.
 The Chatham Fire/Rescue Department also has an unmanned substation on Route 28 in South Chatham; this station houses one engine truck.

 On the national level, Chatham is a part of Massachusetts's 9th congressional district and is represented by William R. Keating.
 The state's senior (Class II) member of the United States Senate, elected in 2012, is Elizabeth Warren.
 The junior (Class I) senator is Ed Markey.

 Chatham is governed by the open town meeting form of government, administered by an elected Board of Selectmen and an appointed Town Manager.
 The town has four post offices, all located at various points along Route 28.
-The town is home to the Eldredge Public Library, named for its benefactor and designed by a student of H. H. Richardson.
-The town operates several piers, beaches, boat landings and recreation areas throughout town.
+The town is home to the Eldredge Public Library, named for its benefactor Marcellus Eldredge and designed by a student of H. H. Richardson.
+The town operates several piers, beaches, boat landings, and recreation areas.
 The nearest hospital is Cape Cod Hospital in Hyannis.